JosephK95/EtherDiffer-public/README.md

 # EtherDiffer
+This repository contains the implementation of EtherDiffer, an automatic differential testing tool for RPC services of Ethereum nodes.
+For more details, please refer to the following
+paper:

-Differential Testing Tool for RPC Handling of Ethereum Nodes
+"EtherDiffer: Differential Testing on RPC Services of Ethereum Nodes" (ESEC/FSE 2023)

 ## Structure
 * `clients/`: Binary files of target nodes